Stephaniedroop/Collider_cognition/README.md

 ## Languages

 All scripts are in R, v.4.1.
-Packages needed: tidyverse
+Packages needed: tidyverse, lme4, stringr, [[purrr, ggnewscale, RColorBrewer]] // TO DO check if definitely use these last ones

 ## How to run